Upcoming Traveling Organ Workshops

 About the Workshops

-Thank you for your interest in LDS organist training through the BYU Organ Department!
+Thank you for your interest in Latter-day Saint organist training through the BYU Organ Department!
 Here is some information to help you determine what form of assistance might best fit your situation.
-Although the workshops described below are conducted by BYU, they are endorsed by the leaders of the General Music Committee of the LDS Church.
+Although the workshops described below are conducted by BYU, they are endorsed by the leaders of the General Music Committee of the Church of Jesus Christ of Latter-day Saints.

 FOR MULTIPLE STAKES